 What to Read

-Aside from the wonderful Lonely Planet guides, there are some great books you can read to find out more about Africa before you go, but these are some of my favourites:
+There are some great books you can read to find out more about Africa before you go, but these are some of my favourites:

 - Africa: Altered States, Ordinary Miracles by Richard Dowden: This is probably my favourite book about Africa, from a non-African perspective.
 It gets under the skin of Africa and helps the reader to understand why Africa is the way that it is.